 Files, scripts, etc., that have been copied to a remote project can be opened in the editor in Workbench, and any edits will be saved into the remote project.
+However, flow files (.flow) cannot be opened in the remote project.
 The first time you edit an IRI-specific file (e.g., .scl, .fcl, .ddf, etc.), you will see this pop-up, and you must click Yes:

 Next, we need to set Run Configurations for executing the remote project job(s).

 - Highlight the remote project force5_remote_project1 in the Project Explorer.